A Church for Questions (.org)

 Whether in churches, on university campuses, in the marketplace, in the Mars Hill Forum series, in countless conversations with believers and unbelievers alike, this has been my priority.
 The art of listening to and the posing of questions in rabbinic style, to God, leaders and one another, is at the core of biblical faith.
 It is how Jesus came to us in his incarnation.

-The vision for A Church for Questions is to provide a home for such ministry within the church, and to strategically export it to the rest of the culture.
-Here are the initial thoughts:
+1. The vision for A Church for Questions (ACQ) is to provide a home for such ministry within the church, and then, to strategically export it to the rest of the culture.
+Skeptics, lapsed believers and unbelievers are especially invited.

-- Saturday night and/or Sunday morning service; or even midweek: a) an admixture of the best classical hymns and contemporary praise songs led by a home-grown orchestra and band; b) liturgical elements; and c) circles of intercessory prayer where the power of the Holy Spirit to intervene is sought.
+3. Saturday night service; a) an admixture of the best classical hymns and contemporary praise songs led by a home-grown orchestra and band; b) liturgical elements; and c) circles of intercessory prayer where the power of the Holy Spirit to intervene is sought.

-- Sunday or other evening: TEI International Leadership School.
-This equals seven classes at 15-30 hours each, providing biblical literacy 101, equipping believers with competence in the Word and confidence to address the toughest questions in the culture.
+5. Many Monday evenings: TEI International Leadership School.
+This equals seven classes at 15-30 hours each, providing biblical literacy 101, equipping people with competence in the Word and confidence to address the toughest questions in the culture.
 This is also the foundation for the larger vision of teicohort.org.

-- Various Monday or other evenings: A Mars Hill Forum or cognate public conversation with skeptics of the Bible, or questions between different interpretations of the Bible.
+6. Various other evenings: A Mars Hill Forum or cognate public conversation with skeptics of the Bible, or questions between different interpretations of the Bible.

 Thus, A Church for Questions celebrates the intrinsic power to embrace questions at the emotional, spiritual and intellectual levels.
-Located in NYC, the possibility of cultural impact for the Gospel and concentric influence is large.
 The sequence of church, classes and forums, and cognate visions, serves this end where it is attractive to believers, lapsed believers, and unbelievers alike.
 Relational integrity and freedom define the ethos.